cockpit-project/cockpit/HACKING.md

 you can run webpack in "watch" mode on the particular page that you are working on, which reduces the build time to less than a third.
 E. g.

-    $ ESLINT=0 tools/webpack-make -d dist/systemd/Makefile.deps -w
+    $ tools/webpack-watch systemd

+Note that this disables eslint by default -- if you want to enable it, run it as

+    $ ESLINT=1 tools/webpack-watch systemd

-Then reload cockpit in your browser.
+Then reload cockpit in your browser after building the page.

 To make Cockpit again use the installed code, rather than that from your git checkout directory, run the following, and log into Cockpit again: